getgrav/grav-plugin-feed/README.md

 # Usage

 The feeds work for pages that have sub-pages, for example a blog list view.
 If your page has a `content`, then the RSS plugin will automatically be enabled.
-Simply append either `.atom` or `.rss` to the url.
+Simply append either `.atom`, `.rss` or `.json` to the url.
 For example, if you have a blog page that defines a `content` header to display a list of blog pages in a list, and the URL is `http://www.mysite.com/blog` then the feed would simply be:

 ```
 http://www.mysite.com/blog.atom